alancrawford/alancrawford.github.io/_pages/Research.md

 In this paper we develop a model of bank lending to small-to-medium enterprises (SMEs).
 Combining a bi-annual survey of European SME financing decisions with a contemporaneous EU-wide banking conditions survey, we empirical evaluate the determinants of successful loan applications during the financial crisis.

-**Storability, addiction and alcohol taxation** joint with Lars Nesheim
+**Storability and alcohol taxation** joint with Lars Nesheim

 We develop a dynamic demand framework in which consumers can stock alcohol for future consumption and incorporate their price expectations when making purchases.
-In addition, by including habit formation we allow consumption and purchase decisions to be driven by an individuals' proclivity to succumb to the addictive nature of alcohol.
 Using this dynamic demand framework, we explore the impact on consumption of alcohol price restrictions that limit the depth and frequency of promotional activity.

 **Industry structure and price dynamics in storable good industries**